-Ordinarily, settlement at the first step is most desirable.
+Ordinarily settlement at the first step is most desirable.
 At higher steps, Association and management representatives are usually less familiar with the facts of the case and the people involved.
-The S/R, of course, should keep in close contact with the Area Representative, if applicable, and/or the ALR, consulting them when necessary and informing them of impending settlements.
+The S/R, of course, should keep in close contact with the airline representative, local officers, and other individuals, consulting them when necessary and informing them of impending settlements.